michasou/Soutschek_et_al.-2023/README.md

 ### 10_miRNA_expression_HumanTissue
 Scripts to plot the miRNA expression analyses from human post-mortem tissue samples can be found in this folder.

+### 11_SEApp
+Scripts to prepare the SummarizedExperiment data for publication in the SEApp